mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - Latency routing policy
   - allows clients to be matched to resources with the lowest latency
   - use when you have resources in multiple AWS Regions and you wnat to route traffic to the region that provides the best latency
-  - Route53 consults a latency database each time a request occurs to a given latency-based host in DNS fro ma resolver server.
+  - Route53 consults a latency database each time a request occurs to a given latency-based host in DNS from a resolver server.
 Record sets with the same name are considered part of the same latency-based set.
 Each is allocated to a region.
 The record set returned is the one with the lowest latency to the resolver server.
 - Geolocation routing policy
   - use when you want to route traffic based on the location of your users.
   - A no-result is returned if no match exists between a record set and the query location.
 Geoproximity allows a bias to expand a geographic area.